tonywu315/chess/README.md

 # Chess Engine

-This is a chess engine written in C. The engine searches the game tree using iterative deepening and [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) in order to find the most optimal move.
+This is a UCI chess engine written in C. The engine searches the game tree using iterative deepening and [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) in order to find the most optimal move.

 ## Installation